Kermit the Frog: Accolades and commemorations

 Kermit was also given the honor of being the Grand Marshal of the Tournament of Roses Parade in 1996.
 The Macy's Thanksgiving Day Parade has featured a Kermit balloon since 1977.
+Kermit also served as the mascot for The Jim Henson Company, until the sale of the Muppet characters to Disney.

-On November 14, 2002, Kermit the Frog received a star on the Hollywood Walk of Fame.
+On November 14, 2002, Kermit the Frog received a star on the Hollywood Walk of Fame in the category of Television.
 The star is located at 6801 Hollywood Blvd.
-Kermit has two stars on the Walk of Fame, the other as a member of the collective The Muppets.
+Kermit has two stars on the Walk of Fame, the other as a member of the collective The Muppets, which they received on March 20, 2012 in the category of Motion Pictures.

 On Kermit's 50th birthday in 2005, the United States Postal Service released a set of new stamps with photos of Kermit and some of his fellow Muppets on them.
 The background of the stamp sheet features a photo of a silhouetted Henson sitting in a window well, with Kermit sitting in his lap looking at him.

 Kermit was also the grand marshal for Michigan State University's homecoming parade in 2006.

 In 2013, the original Kermit puppet from Sam and Friends was donated to the Smithsonian Institution in Washington, D.C. for display in the pop culture gallery.
 In 2015, the Leland Chamber of Commerce in Leland, Mississippi opened a small museum containing puppets and memorabilia dedicated to Kermit.
+A Kermit puppet can be seen at the National Museum of American History.

 Kermit's legacy is also deeply entrenched in the science community.
 One of the famous WP-3D Orion research platforms flown by the NOAA Hurricane Hunters is named after Kermit.
 The other is named after Miss Piggy.
 In 2015, the discovery of the Costa Rican glass frog Hyalinobatrachium dianae also attracted viral media attention due to the creature's perceived resemblance to Kermit, with researcher Brian Kubicki quoted as saying "I am glad that this species has ended up getting so much international attention, and in doing so it is highlighting the amazing amphibians that are native to Costa Rica and the need to continue exploring and studying the country's amazing tropical forests".
+In 2024, researchers named Kermitops gratus as a new genus and species of fossil "proto-amphibian" from rocks dating to the early Permian period of Texas, US.
+The genus name, which means "Kermit face" in Greek, references the general resemblance of the fossil skull to the Muppets character's head.